sushant097/TSAI-ERAv1-Assignments/Session6/part2/Readme.md

 * Fully connected (FC) layer is the last layer of network.

-* Trainable parameters for network are 16,564 (less than 20k).
+* Trainable parameters for network are 19,970 (less than 20k).

-## 99.4% test/validation accuracy from 18th epoch.
+## 99.4% test/validation accuracy from 14th epoch and maximum test accuracy got is 99.430%.

 ![image](images/training_details.png)